Rahul1227/Namaste-React/README.md

     --> {} injecting data via this can let XSS(Cross Site Scripting) --> But react takes care of this by escaping the character --> ALso react treats the content injected in the DOM via jsx as pure string only

+## Fourth Episode -> Talk is cheap, show me the code 4️⃣
+    --> Tried to build swiggy, zomato like food ordering app --> First did the planning of the website
+    --> List down the components that will be required --> Build the compoents one by one
+    --> Passed arguments from one component to another --> Received and process the prop in the another function --> Utilized the real time data of the swiggy
+    --> Tried to optimized the code
+    --> Basic Js conceps too like why key are important in .map method